 Schwartz, D. L., Varma, S., & Martin, L. (2008).
 Dynamic transfer and innovation.
 In S. Vosniadou (Ed.), International Handbook of Research on Conceptual Change (pp. 479-506).
 New York: Taylor & Francis.

-Stevens, R. & Hall, R. (in press).
+Stevens, R. & Hall, R. (2011).
 Raising the dead: How new interactive technologies enable teaching and learning about the distant past.
 In C. Goodwin, C. LeBaron, & J. Streeck, (Eds.), Multimodality and human activity: Research on behavior, action, and communication.
 Cambridge: Cambridge University Press.

 Stevens, R., Satwicz, T., & McCarthy, L. (2008).
 In game, in room, in world: Reconnecting video game play to the rest of kids' lives.
 In K. Salen, (Ed.), The ecology of games.
 Cambridge, MA: MIT Press.